Makahiki (horse): 2016: three-year-old season

-2017–2021: later career
+2017–2022: later career

 On his debut as a four-year-old Makahiki started favourite for the Kyoto Kinen over 2200 metres on 12 February but finished third behind Satono Crown and Smart Layer.
 He ran consistently for the rest of the year but failed to win as he came home fourth in the Osaka Hai, sixth in the Mainichi Okan, fifth in the autumn edition of the Tenno Sho and fourth in the Japan Cup.
 As a five-year-old Makahiki made only three appearances, finishing second in the Sapporo Kinen and then running unplaced in the Tenno Sho and the Arima Kinen.
 In 2019 the horse ran third in the Kyoto Kinen and fourth in the Osaka Hai but was unplaced in the Takarazuka Kinen.
 In the autumn of that year he finished tenth in the Tenno Sho before ending his campaign with a fourth place behind Suave Richard in the Japan Cup.
 Makahiki made no impact in two starts as a seven-year-old, finishing unplaced in the Osaka Hai and Japan Cup.

+His eight-year-old season started with the Tenno Sho Spring, in which he finished in 8th place.
+He then entered the Kyoto Daishoten, in which he made his final victory of his career against the more favored Aristotles.
+Makahiki would go on to run in the Japan Cup, Kyoto Kinen, Osaka Hai, and the Sapporo Kinen before finally retiring on October 25, 2022 to stand stud at the Lex Stud in Shinhidaka, Hokkaido.